-If a student has been administratively withdrawn due to unprofessional conduct, they may appeal in writing to the Campus President of the campus.
+If a student has been administratively withdrawn due to unprofessional conduct, they may appeal in writing to the Campus President.
 Any documentation that supports their appeal should be attached to the request form.
-An appeal committee consisting of the Campus President, Director of Education, and alternate school representative will review the student's appeal and provide a resolution to the student in writing.
+An appeal committee consisting of the Campus President, VP of Academics, and an alternate school representative will review the student's appeal and provide a resolution to the student in writing.